Topics in String Theory and Quantum Gravity: String theory I. Bosonic string

 \end{itemize}

-The next problem is to represent moduli deformations, or any of the changes induced by $v(z)$ in ${\cal H}^{\otimes n}$.
-This is acomplished by an operator $O(v)$ acting on the states $|W\rangle$.
-Because of the fundamental r\^{o}le played by the Virasoro algebra in any CFT we will consider the energy-momentum tensor in a neighborhood of the point $P_{i}$
+In view of the last possibility, we have to deal with the problem of representing moduli deformations, or any change induced by~$v(z)$ on~${\cal H}^{\otimes n}$.
+This is implemented by an operator~$O(v)$ acting on the states~$|W\rangle$.
+Because of the fundamental role played by the Virasoro algebra in any CFT, we consider the Laurent expansion of the energy-momentum tensor in a neighborhood of~$P_{i}$